SuleimanFarah/sunpy/Pull-Request-Review-Procedure.md

 * The code must be PEP 8 compliant and meet the ill-defined SunPy quality standards.
 * The PR must contain a CHANGELOG entry.
 * The test coverage **ABSOLUTELY** must not decrease, and for new features should be at or very close to 100%.
+* All code must be properly documented.
+Each function and each class must have an associated doc string in the correct format.

 #Review Process